plone/training/docs/mastering-plone/dexterity_reference.md

     )
 ```

-Validators and defaults can be also be made aware of the context (i.e. to check against the values of other fields).
+Validators and defaults can also be made aware of the context (i.e. to check against the values of other fields).

 For context aware defaults you need to use a {py:class}`IContextAwareDefaultFactory`.
 It will be passed the container for which the add form is being displayed: